• The Future of Social Work

 Online Certificate Program

 This 36-hour certificate in Trauma-Informed Clinical Practice is an online asynchronous course of study.
-The program offers accessible, necessary critical trauma training to mental health professionals.
-We are aware that we are launching this program in the midst of a global pandemic and a continued movement for racial justice and equity and so the program strives to be both comprehensive and intersectional in its scope.
+The program offers accessible, critical trauma training for mental health professionals that is both comprehensive and intersectional in its scope.

 The course examines trauma via an anti-oppressive and biopsychosocial lens while adhering to the tenets of social work and mental health counseling practice.
 Simultaneously, the program integrates neurobiological, psychoanalytic, healing justice, and evidenced based understandings to aid mental health professionals to better assess and treat individuals impacted by trauma, and helps to create organizations that are trauma-informed.
 Most importantly the program focuses on helping mental health professionals practice and focus on self-care and healing to promote resiliency for themselves and for communities served.